32nd anniversary of the 1989 Tiananmen Square protests and massacre: Aftermath

 In Macau, 2022 marked the first year that organisers made no effort to hold public events.
-The Macau Democratic Development Union had organised vigils at Senado Square, as well as photographic exhibitions, but authorities denied requests to do so in 2020 and 2021.
+The Union for Democracy Development (UMDD) had organised vigils at Senado Square, as well as photographic exhibitions, but authorities denied requests to do so in 2020 and 2021.
 Activists mourned the erosion of the freedom of assembly and instead commemorated the anniversary privately and online.
+That continued on the 2023 anniversary.
+Earlier that year, the UMDD had disbanded in response to the tightening of Macau's security laws, bringing an indefinite end to public commemorations there.

-Even those not making political statements, even obliquely, were caught up in the crackdown: Internet celebrity Li Jiaqi's profile was removed from online shopping platform Taobao and failed to show for subsequent livestreams after a tank-shaped cake appeared in a livestream as he was selling snacks on June 3, the night before the anniversary.
+Even those not making political statements, even obliquely, were caught up in the crackdown: Internet celebrity Li Jiaqi's profile was removed from online shopping platform Taobao after a tank-shaped cake appeared in a livestream as he was selling snacks on 3 June 2022, the night before the anniversary.
 Censors cut off the stream and erased images of the cake and any conversations alluding to it.
+He also failed to show for subsequent livestreams until he returned without explanation on 20 September.

 The ban makes Taiwan the only place in the Chinese-speaking world that can host public vigils and commemorations.
 Taiwanese activists received the events ambivalently.
 Many expressed solidarity in the fight for democracy and against oppression, while others felt that the anniversary did not concern them and risked escalating tensions between Taiwan and the Mainland.

 Also for the first time, the Chinese foreign ministry office told consulates to remain silent on the event.
 Despite this, the U.S., Australia, Poland, and other consulates posted messages for the memorial on social media and issued official public statements on the anniversary.

 Vigils and memorials continued to occur in other countries around the world, such as in Australia, the UK, and the U.S.